 - Operational Procedures – To be passed before your first solo flight

 - Human Performance

-The cost of your lessons are based on the flight time (actual time from when the brakes are release and you start moving off in the aircraft until the brakes are applied again at the end of your flight).
-Your training will be significantly improved if you are able to attend regularly in order to keep continuity and your newly learnt skills are kept current and in practice.
-This will reduce the amount of training required inorder for you to reach the level required to pass the PPL skills test and will therefore save you money.
+With regards, however, to the cost of your lessons, they are based on the flight time (actual time from when the brakes are released and you start moving off in the aircraft until the brakes are applied again at the end of your lesson).
+Your training will be significantly improved if you are able to have lessons with regular frequency which aids the continuity and currency of newly learnt skills.
+This impacts on the amount of training necessary to reach the level of competency required to pass the LAPL/PPL Skills Test and ultimately affects the overall cost of the course.